joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

   - Monitors ongoing connections and updates rules in real-time.
   - Offers higher security by adjusting to current network conditions.
   - More complex and resource-intensive than static packet filtering.

-- **Stateful**

-  - Tracks the state of active connections and requests.
-  - Inspects packets within the context of the traffic flow.
-  - Operates at the transport layer (Layer 4) of the OSI model.
-  - Provides more security than packet filtering by ensuring packets are part of a valid session.

 - **Proxy**